suyinwb/Amazon_Vine_Analysis/README.md

 #### 1. Decomposing the Ask

-Find out if there is a biased
+Determine if there is any bias toward favourable reviews from Vine members (paid reviews) in Amazon product reviews.

 #### 2. Identify the Datasource
 https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Kitchen_v1_00.tsv.gz